 Most homeowners in South Florida prefer to let a professional pool service company handle the cleaning and chemical maintenance of their pool.
 Such pool service companies often sell their routes to other pool service company owners or to entrepreneurs desiring to enter a lucrative service industry.
 The recurring revenue model of pool companies along with high-margin repair and replacement fees make pool routes a highly sought after business for many buyers.
-Let’s explore the best way to sell your pool route in South Florida.
+Let’s explore the best way to sell a pool route in South Florida.

 - The single most important factor when determining the value of a pool route is the monthly amount of the route’s regular service billing (with no extras and without repair or replacement charges).

 - This is the recurring nature of the route, and what the buyer of the route can expect (at minimum) to receive in revenue every month.

 - Most pool companies are owner-operated (with no employees other than the owner or perhaps a spouse) and the costs of chemicals to service the route is typically only 10-15 percent of the regular service billing.

 - A pool company that is owner-operated can thus expect to have net margins of around 80 percent (minus their truck expenses and fuel).